rakeshelamaran98/HacktoberFest2020/README.md

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

+## 2. Clone it to your local system.

+Submit a pull request by using GitHub website, terminal, or VSCode.

 ---